 The Collaborative Community History Award $2,000

 Recognises the best collaborative community work involving significant contribution from several individuals or groups.

 Recognises the publication or project which best reflects diversity and inclusion and tells the history of cultural diversity in Victoria.

 The Local History Project Award $2,000

-Recognises the best activity to enhance awareness of records of significance to local communities, including but not limited to digitising, indexing, and original research, and providing access to the wider community.
+Recognises the best activity by an individual or group to enhance awareness of records of significance to local communities, including but not limited to digitising, indexing, and original research.

 Recognises the best oral history presentation in any format that uses first person interviews with individuals with unique life experiences and memories.
 Presented in collaboration with Oral History Victoria.
 Visit oralhistoryvictoria.org.au for examples of oral history.